theorib/dotfiles/README.md

 # dotfiles - Theo Ribeiro

-This repository tracks my `.` configuration files in my computer's user home folder such as `.zshrc`
+This repository tracks my `.dot` configuration files in my user's user home folder such as `.zshrc`